 The Basics of Starting Your Case

-Whether your case is in the general District Court caseload or one of the special proceedings such as small claims court or landlord-tenant court, understanding the law and the rules is critical.
+Legal Research - Whether your case is in the general District Court caseload or one of the special proceedings such as small claims court or landlord-tenant court, understanding the law and the rules is critical.
 The “law” will tell you about your rights and obligations.
 The “rules” will tell you how the case will be handled in the courts.
 You need to be familiar with both in order to be successful with your case in court.
 If you have a sense of your chances of success, it will help you in negotiating as well.
 Learn more about legal research.

-Small claims court is informal.
+- Small claims court is informal.
 Meaning that many of the rules on how you must present testimony and evidence do not apply.
 Your rights and obligations under the law, however, remain the same.
 The more you understand, the better your chances of proving your case.

-Lawyers and judges use a number of special terms to describe certain concepts in the law.
-Many of the terms are in Latin.
+Legal Terms - Lawyers and judges use a number of special terms to describe certain concepts in the law.

-- For example, the Latin word “corpus” means “body”
+- Many of the terms are in Latin.
+For example, the Latin word “corpus” means “body”

 - Words that have a plain English meaning may also have a very special legal meaning.
 For example, the term "party" means “a social gathering” in common English and means “a person or group involved in a legal proceeding as litigants” as a legal term.

-This means that legal terms can be confusing at first.
-But keep in mind:
+- This means that legal terms can be confusing at first.

 - Some words you already know, such as “alibi”.

-The Maryland Courts website has a glossary of legal terms and their definitions.
+- The Maryland Courts website has a glossary of legal terms and their definitions.

+What is the law?
 Many people think of there is one special set of books that are “the law.”
 Instead, the law is a combination of rules that have been created by different levels and branches of government as well as our combined history.
 You must consider the combined influence of all of these when looking at the facts in your case.

 Where do I find "the law"?

-You can also visit your local law library where a librarian can help guide you to appropriate resources.
+- Visit your local law library where a librarian can help guide you to appropriate resources.
 Keep in mind that the librarian cannot provide legal advice on your situation.
 The librarian can also assist with finding legal resources and locating legal help.

-Many legal concepts are complicated, and the special training lawyers have allows them to:
+Legal Advice - Many legal concepts are complicated, and the special training lawyers have allows them to: